 Where you find the options: Download for Android and Download for iOS

-To register, simply enter enter your e-mail, choose your nickname and password.
-Approved the declaration (small button under the password field), click on register and you have already done so.
+To register, enter your e-mail, choose your nickname and password.
+Approved the declaration (small button under the password field), click on register, and you have already done so.

-At this point a tutorial of the discord functions will start, in the form of an exclamation point on various points of the screen or a button halo: by placing the mouse over it or touching it, the information will appear.
+At this point, a tutorial of the discord functions will start, in the form of an exclamation point on various issues of the screen or a button halo.
+By placing the mouse over it or touching it, the information will appear.
 I assure you it will be more explanatory than I can be.
-How to make a discord server.
-Follow him, you won’t regret it.
+Follow him.
+You won’t regret it.

 How to make a discord server

-For this tutorial we will analyze how to create a server, but if instead you are interested in joining an already existing community then go to the next point of the guide (List of Servers for role playing) How to make a discord server
+For this tutorial, we will analyze how to create a server, but if instead, you are interested in joining an already existing community then go to the next point of the guide (List of Servers for role-playing)

 What you need now is to make it a little more practical for your purposes: